mwcz/zenburn.nvim/README.md

 Status
 ------

-Icecube is in *Alpha* status, being based on Zenburm.nvim which is itself in alpha.
+Zenburn is in *Alpha* status, being based on Zenburm.nvim which is itself in alpha.
 I created this by copying the colors from Iceberg's `iceberg.vim` file into the Zenburn.nvim repo.
 Probably a bad move, but I felt more comfortable with the lua-based layout of Zenburn.nvim, and wanted to use it to make tweaks